mym0us3r/Unified-Sysmon-Configs/adv_simulation/native_vs_legacy.md

               (92027 evaluated against this event, but its parentImage condition does not match Temp\svchost.exe - rule does not fire)
 ```

+See the Scenario 2 screenshot above for the raw Discover evidence of this chain.

 This is defense in depth working as designed: a path-based rule (`92027`) has a blind spot for a masqueraded parent, but an identity-based rule (`61618`) evaluating the same attack chain from a different angle closes it.
 It is nonetheless a real limitation worth fixing - a future revision of `92027` should either chain from `if_sid>61618` to add masqueraded-parent coverage, or accept the current asymmetry as intentional and document it as such in the rule's own description field.